PaulWozny/fixed_point/README.md

 #### ToDo (19.11.2018)
 - Implement hardcoded multiplication of 4x4 matrices using fixed_point
 - Scale multiplication functionality to varied input parameters
-- Add screenshots to tutorials for more professional experience
+- Add screenshots to tutorials for more professional experience [Windows +]